solokeys/solo1/docs/solo-extras.md

 that leverages natural phenomenon to generate random numbers, which can be better than a traditional RNG that has state and updates deterministically using cryptographic methods.

-You can easily access the TRNG stream on Solo using our python tool [`solo-python`](https://github.com/solokeys/solo-python).
+You can easily access the TRNG stream on Solo using our python tool [`solo1`](https://github.com/solokeys/solo1-cli).

 ```
-solo key rng raw > random.bin
+solo1 key rng raw > random.bin
 ```

 Or you can seed the state of the RNG on your kernel (`/dev/random`).

 ```
-solo key rng feedkernel
+solo1 key rng feedkernel
 ```